Majority of EU states in 2022 did not resettle a single refugee

 She also said some EU states have been reluctant to expand pledges for next year due to pressure on reception capacity given both Ukrainian and other arrivals.

-The lack of housing as well as the fall out from the Covid pandemic and the Taliban take over of Afghanistan are also factors contributing to the shortfall of pledges, she said.
+The lack of housing as well as the fall out from the Covid pandemic and the shift in power in Afghanistan are also factors contributing to the shortfall of pledges, she said.

-"It shouldn't come at the expense of refugees, fleeing other conflict zones, fragile states across the region," she said.
+"The welcome for Ukrainians shouldn't come at the expense of refugees, fleeing other conflict zones, fragile states across the region," she said.

 But the political sensitivity over the issue, including pledging figures, is likely to make reaching the IRC's 44,000 target difficult.